 Nanya Night Market (New Taipei City)

 Nanya Night Markets feels like a world away from Taipei – don’t expect to see many (or any!) tourists here.
-You can also expect truly local prices, usually a little cheaper than Shilin and other touristy night markets in Taipei.
+You can also expect local prices, usually a little cheaper than Shilin and other touristy night markets in Taipei.

 Zhongli Night Market (Taoyuan)

-You probably known Taoyuan City as the location of the Taoyuan International Airport, but the city also has a bustling night market of its own, Zhongli Night Market (中壢夜市).
+You probably know Taoyuan City as the location of the Taoyuan International Airport, but the city also has a bustling night market of its own, Zhongli Night Market (中壢夜市).
 The night market is in Zhongli District, where you’ll also find the Taoyuan HSR station (see my Taiwan HSR guide).

 See more info on how to travel from Taoyuan Airport to Taipei and other cool things to do around Taoyuan Airport.